LarsBesselmann/MoRE_WhereAMI_Lab/README.md

 ### Deploy the application

-1. In the WebSphere Administration console, navigate to **Applications > WebSphere enterprise applications** to see the already installed applications.
+1. In the WebSphere Administration console, navigate to **Applications > Application Types > WebSphere enterprise applications** to see the already installed applications.

 	<kbd>![MoRE_installApp1](./images/media/MoRE_installApp1.png)</kbd>
 	Click on **Install** to install the application.